wp-plugins/simple-history/readme.txt

 Tested up to: 3.0
 Stable tag: 0.3.7

 View changes made by users within WordPress.
-It’s a history/change log/audit/recent changes-plugin.
+See who created a page, uploaded an attachment or approved an comment, and more.

 == Description ==

-Simple History is a plugin that shows recent changes made within WordPress.
+Simple History shows recent changes made within WordPress, directly on your dashboard or on a separate page.

-Users of the system can see what articles have been created, modified or deleted, what attachments have been uploaded, modified or deleted, and what plugins that have been activated or deactivated.
+Users of the system can **see what articles have been created, modified or deleted, what attachments have been uploaded, modified or deleted, and what plugins that have been activated or deactivated**.

-All changes are also avaialable as a RSS feed som you can keep track of the changes made via your favorite RSS reader on your phone, on your iPad, or on your computer.
-Or any where you like.
+All **changes are also v as a RSS feed** so you can keep track of the changes made via your favorite RSS reader on your phone, on your iPad, or on your computer..

-It’s a pretty good plugin to have on websites where several people are involved.
+It’s a plugin that is good to have on websites where several people are involved in editing the content.

 #### Example scenarios